 He offered kindness, and received such in return.
 The Sith Lord had experienced what it felt like to control others.
 And he enjoyed it.
-He decided it was time to take on an apprentice.
+He decided it was time to finally choose his apprentice.
 The Korriban Academy was already starting to field students, but Tash’s interests laid elsewhere, back where he himself received his trials.
 Back on Dromund Kaas.

 And see it he did.
-A young human male by the name of Vai Thorel.
+A young Human male by the name of Vai Thorel.
 A child of only eight years, but showing remarkable progress.
 The same age Syrosk was when his master took him under his wing.
-Tash knew from personal experience the dangers a teenage Sith could pose if given his freedom.
-He intended to forge the boy into a powerful Sith, but one that would serve him, and wish to serve him.
-And he needed a malleable young mind.
-But as much as he intended to shape his apprentice’s mind, he didn’t want any others getting into his head.
+Tash knew from personal experience the kind of men certain masters could breed.
+No matter what his desires or plans, he vowed to never be the person Leshai was.
+He would guide his apprentice, forge him into something great, unburdened by the limitations his master had imposed on himself.
+But as much as he intended to shape his apprentice’s mind, he wanted to ensure it remained solely his own.
 And for that, he required someone with special training.